TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 ![ ](images/2022-07-28_08-03-24.png)

 The tibco/bpm/utility is used to create the BPM schema in the dastabase.
 Prior to running utility command, make sure your jdbc connection is working.
 I use the hostname linux command to get the name for my host and port 5432 is the default postgres port.
-I used Postgress, please adjust your commands and DB url according to your database used.
+I used Postgress 13, please adjust your commands and DB url according to your database used.
+The image also has pgAdmin4 installed.

-For this to work I had to change my pg_hba.conf file like below.
+For this to work I had to change my pg_hba.conf file like below to make sure i have the correct connectivity to the database in my environment.

 ```DO NOT DISABLE!
 # If you change this first entry you will need to make sure that the